Frege/frege/README.md

 "Hello World" already shows the tenet of _"islands of purity"_ (greeting) in a _"sea of imperative code"_ (main).

-Since the purity information is carried through the **type system**, they compiler can potentially use it for many **optimizations** such as pre-calculation, deferred execution, parallel execution, caching, and elimination of common subexpressions.
+Since the purity information is carried through the **type system**, the compiler can potentially use it for many **optimizations** such as pre-calculation, deferred execution, parallel execution, caching, and elimination of common subexpressions.

 > Frege is **strongly** and **statically** typed, even though we haven't declared any types in the code above.